Education 4.0 technologies for English language teaching: A meta-synthesis

 Abstract

 This meta-synthesis aimed to determine the technological landscape of English Language Teaching (ELT) in Asia over the past decade.
-Through meticulous screening of relevant studies, a thematic analysis of 14 qualitative and primary sources unveiled a reliance on internet platforms, mobile devices, gadgets, and robots in facilitating effective English instruction.
-Yet, a critical evaluation exposed deficiencies within ELT technologies, from source unreliability to technological unfamiliarity, alongside notable strengths like user-friendliness and information contemporaneity.
-Addressing these shortcomings demands a concerted effort to equip students and educators with requisite devices and training.
-Furthermore, fostering a conducive learning environment mandate tailored curriculum enhancements to bolster technical proficiency and the seamless integration of emerging technologies.
-Collaboration among parents, institutional leaders, and the educational community is paramount in navigating the adoption of new technologies, both within and beyond the confines of the traditional classroom.
-Delineating clear learning objectives, providing adequate skills training, and instituting appropriate curriculum changes are pivotal in harnessing the full potential of technology for English language learning.
+Through meticulous screening of relevant studies, a thematic analysis of 14 qualitative and primary sources revealed a reliance on internet platforms, mobile devices, gadgets, and robots to facilitate effective English instruction.
+Yet, a critical evaluation of contemporaneity revealed deficiencies in ELT technologies, ranging from source unreliability to technological unfamiliarity, alongside notable strengths such as user-friendliness and timeliness of information.
+Addressing these shortcomings demands a concerted effort to equip students and educators with the requisite devices and training.
+Furthermore, fostering a conducive learning environment mandates tailored curriculum enhancements to bolster technical proficiency and the seamless integration of emerging technologies.
+Collaboration among parents, institutional leaders, and the educational community is paramount for navigating the adoption of new technologies, both within and beyond the traditional classroom.
+Delineating clear learning objectives, providing adequate skills training, and instituting appropriate curriculum changes are pivotal in

 Article Details